I figure why waste time introing what you already know.

 Margaret Thatcher and Winston Churchill contrasts in conservatives.

-Uh and it's a study for anybody who wants to study conservatism today, which model to take.
+And it's a study for anybody who wants to study conservatism today, which model to take.

 Churchill basically threw it away to appease in the aftermath of World War II.

-So the Marshall Plan comes along and we basically rebuilt the place, and it was a giant welfare project, maybe born of good intentions.
+So the Marshall Plan comes along and we basically rebuilt the place and it was a giant welfare project, maybe born of good intentions.

-I mean, the place had been destroyed, but has anybody ever rebuilt us?
+I mean, the place had been destroyed.

-We've we've done it ourselves.
+We've done it ourselves.

-Now moving on to other things.
+Now, moving on to other things.

 Changing gears here.